LSRain/LSAdditions/README.md

 # LSAdditions
-The Category of Commonly used controls and you can create a control quickly(一些常用控件/对象的分类)
+The Category of Commonly used controls and you can create a control quickly(Object, Control ...)

 ## Support for commonly used controls or objects
 > Some UI controls and Foundation objects